joshuamwale/joshuamwale/README.md

  ### CONNECT WITH ME
 [**LinkedIn**](https://www.linkedin.com/in/joshua-mwale-8a8a3557/) || [**Twitter**](https://twitter.com/joshua_mwale)|| [**Github**](https://github.com/joshuamwale) || 📝[**Medium**](https://medium.com/@mwale_josh)

-⚡Fun fact: **A certified bibliophile** - a committed lover of books and poetry!
-Just started to read Steve McConnel's ***Code Complete 2***.
+⚡Fun fact: **A certified bibliophile** - a committed lover of books, Play and poetry!
 I also possess some useful and transferable knowledge about the periodic table and Schrödinger's equation.